OwnStak/ownstak-providers/aws/README.md

 The template provides the following outputs that are required for deploying your OwnStak sites:

 - `ownstak_alb_dns_name`: DNS name of the Application Load Balancer.
 When `automatic_dns` is disabled, the CNAME record between your `ownstak_wildcard_domain` and `ownstak_alb_dns_name` will have to be created manually.
+- `ci_user_name`: IAM User that should be used by your CI to deploy sites to your infra.
 - `ownstak_aws_region`: AWS region where resources are deployed
 - `ownstak_wildcard_domain`: DNS wildcard domain for OwnStak sites
 - `ownstak_resource_prefix`: Resource prefix used for naming